Memba/Memba-Widgets/test/samples/move-resize-rotate.md

 Rotating a widget (or shape) is also easy.
 Simply use the mouse coordinates and the center of rotation to calculate the rotation angle.

-The maths to find the angle between two points from a center aer well explained at:
+The maths to find the angle between two points from a center are well explained at:

 - http://www.euclideanspace.com/maths/algebra/vectors/angleBetween/
 - http://stackoverflow.com/questions/7586063/how-to-calculate-the-angle-between-a-line-and-the-horizontal-axis
 - http://code.tutsplus.com/tutorials/euclidean-vectors-in-flash--active-8192
 - http://gamedev.stackexchange.com/questions/69649/using-atan2-to-calculate-angle-between-two-vectors

-This is the only CSS transform that we use for widgets (shapes) since moving uses (top, left) and sizing uses (height, width).
+This is the only CSS transform that we use for widgets (shapes) since moving uses (top, left) and sizing uses (top, left, height, width).